 Huize Holding Limited Reports Third Quarter 2022 Unaudited Financial Results

-/EIN News/ -- SHENZHEN, China, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Huize Holding Limited, (“Huize”, the “Company” or “we”) (NASDAQ: HUIZ), a leading digital insurance product and service platform for new generation consumers in China, today announced its unaudited financial results for the third quarter ended September 30, 2022.
+SHENZHEN, China, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Huize Holding Limited, ("Huize", the "Company" or "we") HUIZ, a leading digital insurance product and service platform for new generation consumers in China, today announced its unaudited financial results for the third quarter ended September 30, 2022.

 Third Quarter 2022 Financial and Operational Highlights